rubensgomes/flaskapis/misc/config/README.md

-This folder contains some configuration files implemented on both the Raspberry Pi (iotgw) and Rubens' Linux VM server (sensorserver).
+This folder contains some configuration files implemented in the Raspberry Pi (iotgw).
+The Linux VM server enviromnent settings are stored in the lista SVN project.